mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

                     store those files on disk.
                   * To activate encryption for those files, you can use the spark.io.encryption.* set of configuration entries.
-# joins
-* A Family of Spark Joins
-    * Join operations are a common type of transformation in big data analytics in which two data sets, in the form of tables or DataFrames, are merged over a common matching key
-    * At the heart of these transformations is how Spark computes what data to produce, what keys and associated data to write to the disk, and how to transfer those keys and data to nodes as part of operations like groupBy() , join() , agg() , sortBy() , and reduceByKey() .
-        * This movement is commonly referred to as the shuffle.
-    * Broadcast Hash Join
-        * Also known as a map-side-only join, the broadcast hash join is employed when two data sets, one small (fitting in the driver’s and executor’s memory) and another large enough to ideally be spared from movement, need to be joined over certain condi‐ tions or columns
-        * Using a Spark broadcast variable, the smaller data set is broadcas‐ ted by the driver to all Spark executors, as shown in Figure 7-6, and subsequently joined with the larger data set on each executor
-        * By default Spark will use a broadcast join if the smaller data set is less than 10 MB.
-        * For example, consider a simple case where you have a large data set of soccer players around the world, playersDF , and a smaller data set of soccer clubs they play for, clubsDF , and you wish to join them over a common key
-        * The BHJ is the easiest and fastest join Spark offers, since it does not involve any shuf‐ fle of the data set
-    * Shuffle Sort Merge Join
-        * The sort-merge algorithm is an efficient way to merge two large data sets over a com‐ mon key that is sortable, unique, and can be assigned to or stored in the same parti‐ tion
-            * that is, two data sets with a common hashable key that end up being on the same partition
-        * From Spark’s perspective, this means that all rows within each data set with the same key are hashed on the same partition on the same executor
-        * this join scheme has two phases: a sort phase followed by a merge phase.
-The sort phase sorts each data set by its desired join key; the merge phase iterates over each key in the row from each data set and merges the rows if the two keys match.

 ## optimizations
 * at the core of the Spark SQL engine are the Catalyst optimizer and Project Tungsten.